manuelkiessling/manuel.kiessling.net/content/node-and-react-beginner-tutorial-part-1.md

 The most important information right now is this: Every valid JavaScript program is also a 100% valid TypeScript program.
 Everything you learn about JavaScript — expressions, values, types, control structures, functions, and so on — are written and used in exactly the same way in TypeScript.
 Thus, once you've finished the first part of this tutorial, and learned JavaScript, you have already learned 90% of TypeScript.

-## Values and Types
+## Writing and running JavaScript code

 Starting to write and run JavaScript code is really simple.
 All we need is an environment which is able to interpret and run the JavaScript code that we write.

 There are several environments we can choose from, and we will learn about the different environments that are able to handle our code, but for now we will start with one that is readily available to us: the web browser.

 All mainstream web browsers — Chrome, Firefox, Internet Explorer, Edge, Safari, Opera, to name the most famous ones — are able to run JavaScript code, and we can use them for our first experiments.

 To follow along, please open your Chrome or Firefox browser.

-If you don't have at least one of these currently installed, then please visit https://www.google.com/chrome or https://www.firefox.com to download and install them.
+> If you don't have at least one of these currently installed, then please visit https://google.com/chrome or https://firefox.com to download and install them.

-After opening the browser, you don't need to surf to any specific webpage.
-Instead, we want to work with the browser's JavaScript console, where we can write code and execute it.
+After opening the browser, you don't need to open any specific webpage.
+Instead, we want to work with a developer tool that is integrated into browser: its *JavaScript Console*, where we can write code and execute it.

-In Firefox, hit CTRL-SHIFT-K (or, on macOS, ALT-CMD-K) to open the console.
-In Chrome, use CTRL-SHIFT-I (or, on macOS, ALT-CMD-I) to open the Developer Tools, and then click on the "Console" tab within the newly opened pane to access the console.
+In Firefox, hit CTRL-SHIFT-K (or, on macOS, OPTION-CMD-K) to open the console.
+In Chrome, use CTRL-SHIFT-I (or, on macOS, OPTION-CMD-I) to open the Developer Tools, and then click on the *Console* tab within the newly opened pane to access the JavaScript Console.

+Alternatively, you can also right-click somewhere on a webpage, and then select "Inspect" from the context menu.
+This will open the Developer Tools, and you can then click on the *Console* tab to access the console.

+{{<figure src="/images/node-react-beginner/inspect-via-right-click-menu-1414x1049.png">}}

-When reaching the console, it's possible that it is already filled with some warning and error messages.
+> When opening the JavaScript console, it's possible that it is already filled with some warning and error messages.
 That's not a problem — simply ignore these.
 Both browsers also provide a button which empties the console.
 It's a trashcan icon in Firefox, similar to 🗑, and a circle-with-a-diagonal-line icon in Chrome, similar to ⃠.

 The console offers a prompt which allows you to type in text, as can be seen in the following screenshot:

-{{<
-figure src="/images/node-react-beginner/chrome_console.png"
->}}
+{{<figure src="/images/node-react-beginner/chrome_console.png">}}

-Everything we enter into this console will be evaluated by the JavaScript interpreter embedded into the browser, as soon as we end our input by hitting the ENTER key.
+Everything we enter into this console, at the `>` input prompt, will be evaluated and executed by the JavaScript interpreter embedded into the browser, as soon as we end our input by hitting the ENTER key.

 This enables us to run our very first JavaScript code.

+## Values and Types

 To do so, type the following at the console input prompt: `"hello"`, and then hit the ENTER key.

-Note the quotation marks — these are important!
+Note the quotation marks around the text — these are important!

 As a result, the console will print our text back to us — in this case, it's `<- "hello"`.
 The left arrow, `<-`, isn't actually part of the response — it simply denotes that this is a response from the JavaScript interpreter.